-Seven free Shoot Hoops Not Drugs basketball camps, taught by former UK all-star Jeff Sheppard, were conducted in 2013.
-Participants received a free basketball, T-shirt and meal.
+Five free Shoot Hoops Not Drugs basketball camps, taught by former UK all-star Jeff Sheppard, will be conducted in 2014.
+All participants will receive a free basketball, T-shirt and meal.

 Ameritox to be 2014 event sponsor

 - Laurel County, Monday, June 30, at Bush Elementary School in London

 - Perry County, Tuesday, July 1, at East Perry Elementary School in Hazard

 - Johnson County, Monday, July 7, at Johnson Central Middle School in Paintsville